FanDuel Sportsbook NJ Review

 - FanDuel expects to launch a FanDuel-branded website and to accompany mobile app offering Internet sports betting that leverages GAN’s enterprise software later this year.

 In essence, GAN will act as an “umbrella” software solution for FanDuel’s sportsbook, working with IGT’s existing software while also providing a number of services essential to online sportsbook operation and regulatory compliance.

 - Secure storage of regulated customer personal information and banking data

 - Single account/wallet for casino and sports betting

 - Responsible gaming controls, including limits and exclusions

 - Federal W2G reporting and withholding on both casino and sports winnings

 - Financial, operational and regulatory reporting, which includes sports betting history

 Where did FanDuel start?

-Alongside its foray into sports betting, FanDuel will continue to offer it wide array of DFS contests.
-The company currently offers a variety its DFS product for the following leagues/sports:
+Alongside its foray into sports betting, FanDuel will continue to offer its vast array of DFS contests.
+The company currently provides a variety of DFS product for the following leagues/sports: